Back pain (lower back)

 Many alternative treatments have also been tried for short-term low back pain.
 They include acupuncture, massage, yoga, and transcutaneous electrical nerve stimulation (TENS).
 But there is no good evidence that they work.
 So doctors don't recommend them.

 Most back pain lasts less than two weeks, and about 9 in 10 people feel better within six weeks.

 Many people who have had an episode of back pain will have it again.
 You can talk to your doctor about ways to reduce your chance of future back pain.
 Exericising regularly often helps.

 If your pain lasts more than 12 weeks you may find it harder to recover.
-You may need additional treatments, such as a talking treatment called cognitive behavior therapy (CBT), other medications, and possibly surgery.
+You may need additional treatments, such as a talking treatment called cognitive behaviour therapy (CBT), other medicines, and possibly surgery.

 You should see your doctor if your back pain isn't getting better.
 He or she may refer you to a specialist in back problems.